MileSquareDevelopers/City-311-Requests-To-CSV/README.md

 Please note this script only grabs public tickets.

 ### Script Prerequisites
-Built a tested on Python 3.6.
+Built and tested on Python 3.6.
 * argparse
 * requests
 * csv